Visit Filming Locations

 Cancellation notice must be given by email, if no cancellation notice is given, the refund policy is then at the discretion of the reservations department.

-Although there is no public access to the abandoned quarry, driving by this location we will be able to see it was used for many scenes in Game of Thrones including the defences of Castle Black during the battle of Blackwater Bay, Hardhome and the Wall.
-Although the Quarry is only 200ft high and painted white to look like ice, CGI enabled the wall to look 700ft high with Castle Black built at the base.
+This location was used for many scenes in Game of Thrones including the defences of Castle Black during the battle of Blackwater Bay, Hardhome and the Wall.

-This is also where Jamie Lannister has his last fight on his failed attempt to save Cersi in Game of Thrones Season 8.
+This is also where Jamie Lannister has his last fight on his failed attempt to save Cersei in Game of Thrones Season 8

 Next, we’ll stop at The Fullerton Arms, a hotel in which many of the cast have stayed while filming.
-Fullerton Arms is an interesting stop for Game of Thrones fans — the hotel not only serves good food but also boasts a themed dining room with its very own Iron Throne.
-Imagine you’re heir to the throne for a photo opportunity or admire door 6, a beautiful piece made from a tree from the Dark Hedges and dedicated to Drogon, Denaerys’ favourite dragon.
+The hotel not only serves good food but also boasts a themed dining room with its very own Iron Throne.
+Pose for a photo and then stop to admire door 6, a beautiful piece made from a tree from the Dark Hedges and dedicated to Drogon, Denaerys’ favourite dragon.

+This unique attraction is the only UNESCO world heritage site in Northern Ireland.
 50 to 60 million years ago, a volcanic eruption under the sea caused rapid cooling of the Basalt lava, leaving 40,000 interlocking basalt columns up to 12 metres high.
-These stepping stones run from the foot of the cliffs into the sea.
-This unique attraction is the only UNESCO world heritage site in Northern Ireland.
-Known as the “8th Wonder of the World”, you cannot afford to not visit the Giant’s Causeway while in Ireland.
-Let your guide share the legend of the Irish Giant Finn McCool, who built the stepping-stones in a day to reach Scotland.
+You cannot afford to miss a visit the Giant’s Causeway while in Ireland.

 The Stuart family planted this beautiful avenue of beech trees in the 18th century.
 They couldn’t have known the worldwide interest their now-famous beech trees would

 achieve.
-More than two centuries later, they starred as the King’s Road in Game of Thrones, appearing in season 2 when Arya Stark escaped from King’s Landing.
+More than two centuries later, they starred as the King’s Road in Game of Thrones.

 What Your Trip Has In Store